PRIVACY POLICY

 Third Party Services

-If you access the services of another provider through our websites or services, for example through a link on the Website, your use of those services is entirely at your risk and governed by the terms and privacy policy of that third party provider.
+If you access the services of another provider through our Websites or services, for example through a link on the Website, your use of those services is entirely at your risk and governed by the terms and privacy policy of that third party provider.
 If we resell a service delivered or provided by a third party (‘Third Party Service’), including any software that is delivered or owned by a third party (‘Third Party Software’), it is that third party’s separate privacy policy that will apply to your personal data and your use of the Third Party Service and Third Party Software.
 Your use of a Third Party Service is not covered by this Privacy Policy.
 Please therefore review the privacy policy for any Third Party Service and Third Party Software before using it.

 Your Rights Under GDPR